-For example, one leading Canadian bank has been able to reduce its online application process by 60% simply by streamlining and connecting it to internal customer data sources to significantly reduce the amount of information, customers need to manually enter.
+For example, one leading Canadian bank has been able to reduce its online application process by 60% simply by streamlining and connecting it to internal customer data sources to significantly reduce the amount of information customers need to manually enter.
 As a result, customers can complete the application process in a matter of seconds rather than having to submit page after page of information.

 Speed & Efficiency

-Today’s customers live in an “instant world” and expect content and digital experiences to be delivered anywhere, at anytime, and on any device.
+Today’s customers live in an “instant world” and expect content and digital experiences to be delivered anywhere, at any time, and on any device.
 These changing customer expectations have transcended the digital world and consumers expect the same level of instant and personalized service across all channels.

-Leading solutions are empowering business users to directly configure and manage business processes and decisioning strategies, enabling them to quickly and continuously implement changes to streamline the origination process.
+Leading solutions are empowering business users to directly configure and manage business processes and decisioning strategies, enabling them to quickly and continually implement changes to streamline the origination process.
 For example, a leading fintech FICO is working with saw dramatic improvements to their originations process after implementing automated solutions.
-Not only were they able to provide 95% of all applicants with a 100% automated experience but to also create accounts in less time than it takes some competitors to make a lending decision.
+Not only were they able to provide 95% of all applicants with a 100% automated experience but borrowers could also create accounts in less time than it takes some competitors to make a lending decision.

 We Can’t Talk about Engagement without Talking about Digital Engagement

-Whether it’s ordering a pizza or have purchasing concert tickets, customers want some confirmation of their purchase.
+Whether it’s ordering a pizza or purchasing concert tickets, customers want some confirmation of their purchase.
 In the financial services arena this need for confirmation is even more important.
 Leading institutions are increasing the level of engagement that consumers feel throughout the origination and new customer onboarding process.